The question seems simple: "What is domestic abuse?"

 It is always best to discuss the specifics of your particular case in detail with your attorney to gain a better idea of the potential penalties you may be facing, as well as your defense strategy.
-If you do not have an attorney, contact a skillful criminal defense attorney who practices law in the same state in which you were charged.
+If you do not have an attorney, contact a skilled criminal defense attorney who practices law in the same state in which you were charged.

 How Can I Fight Charges of Domestic Battery in Wisconsin?